rwema3/Container-interop/docs/ContainerInterface-meta.md

 The goal set by `ContainerInterface` is to standardize how frameworks and libraries make use of a container to obtain objects and parameters.

+By standardizing such a behavior, frameworks and libraries using the `ContainerInterface` could work with any compatible container.
+That would allow end users to choose their own container based on their own preferences.